Traits of Success

 HABIT 1: Continuously learns & shares knowledge.

-Rejects “knowledge is power".
+• Rejects “knowledge is power".

-Embraces “knowledge is empowering”.
+• Embraces “knowledge is empowering”.

-Facilitate others’ learning and development.
+• Facilitate others’ learning and development.

-Recruit and retain people smarter than themselves.
+• Recruits and retains people smarter than themselves.

 HABIT 2: Maintains a "patient but ready" stance.

-Prepared to act when opportunity knocks.
+• Always is prepared to act when opportunity knocks.

-Practices “information discipline”.
+• Practices “information discipline”.

 HABIT 3: Doesn't argue with reality.

-Bad news is a call to action.
+• Understands that bad news is a call to action.

 HABIT 4: Seeks counsel in all aspects of their life and business.

-Values advice and advisors.
+• Values advice and advisors.

 HABIT 5: Always communicates like a winner.

-An interview transcript would be at-least 90% growth and change oriented.
+• Knows an interview transcript would be at-least 90% growth and change oriented.

-Exit is confirmation of achievement and success.
+• Believes exit is confirmation of achievement and success.

-Losing is not part of the conversation.
+• Does not allow losing to becomes part of the conversation.

 HABIT 6: Seeks adventure and change.

-Not afraid to fail.
+• Is not afraid to fail.

 HABIT 7: Takes care of all stakeholders and allows them to reciprocate.

-Decisions are not made in the “vacuum of self".
+• Understands that decisions are not made in the “vacuum of self".

-It doesn’t have to be lonely at the top.
+• Carries a mantra that it doesn’t have to be lonely at the top.

-Finds comfort in community.
+• Finds comfort in community.

-Content listed here originally published by:
+Content listed on this page originally published by:

 Sean Hutchinson, CEPA, CMAA